mayonorris/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u : moves all files beginning with an uppercase letter to the directory /tmp/u.

 rm *~:  Deletes all files in the current working directory that end with the character ~.

+mkdir -p welcome/to/school : creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.